publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch92/m__us_usc_t7_s6306.md

         (4) __Enforcement__

-            The pendency of proceedings instituted under subsection (a) of this section shall not impede, hinder, or delay the Attorney General or the Secretary from taking any action under [section 6307 of this title][/us/usc/t7/s6307].
+            The pendency of proceedings instituted under subsection (a) shall not impede, hinder, or delay the Attorney General or the Secretary from taking any action under [section 6307 of this title][/us/usc/t7/s6307].

 ([Pub.
 L. 101–624, title XIX, § 1971][/us/pl/101/624/s1971], Nov.
 28, 1990, [104 Stat.
 3900][/us/stat/104/3900].)